ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 The use of an ordered and reliable transport means that a receiver does not need to tolerate capsules that arrive out of order.
-This differs from QUIC in that a receiver is required to treat the arrival of out of order capsules rather than being tolerant.
+This differs from QUIC in that a receiver is required to treat the arrival of out of order frames rather than being tolerant.

 For an intermediary that forwards from an unreliable transport (like